cecconeurale/neunet-basics/README.md

 # neunet-basics

-Basick knowledge on neural networks in python
+The basic knowledge on neural networks in a few python notebooks